czcorpus/InterText_server/README.md

 supported by the XMLReader behaves unpredictably and erratically, if it works at all; in case of further issues, remove any DOCTYPE as well
 - the "id" attributes of elements are parsed and only final numbers are
-extracted: two placed numbers for alignable elements (e.g. "12:3") and single numbers for the other elements; the alignable elements and their parents (containers) get renumbered when the document structure is changed in the editor; in the two-level numbering mode, any other elements will just lose their id-attributes (i.e. will be cut down to any final numbers like the containers, if there were any); long id-attributes (and other id-s) can be (as a workaround) restored/re-created on export by the corresponding function defined in settings.php; by configuring InterText to use the single-level numbering of elements exclusively, the IDs of elements (except of the alignable ones) can be kept, however
+extracted: two-part numbers for alignable elements (e.g. "12:3") and single numbers for the other elements; the alignable elements and their parents (containers) get renumbered when the document structure is changed in the editor; in the two-level numbering mode, any other elements will just lose their id-attributes (i.e. will be cut down to any final numbers like the containers, if there were any); long id-attributes (and other id-s) can be (as a workaround) restored/re-created on export by the corresponding function defined in settings.php; by configuring InterText to use single-level numbering of elements exclusively, the IDs of elements (except of the alignable ones) can be kept, however!
 - some versions of "hunalign" are known to fail (segmentation fault) with texts larger than ca. 30000 elements (this is not a problem of InterText)